Information alert:

 • The potential that half siblings or donors may not want similar level of contact.

-A member of the DCR team will then engage with both sides to help manage the contact, based on the preferences expressed by both parties.
+A member of the DCR team will then engage with all sides to help manage the contact, based on the preferences expressed by them.

 The key principle followed will be that neither party will be expected to go beyond the level of contact they are comfortable with.
 Typically, there will be sequential progression through the contact process, over a period of many months, with either party free at any time to withdraw from the process or further contact.